Yes, America's Anchorman is away and this is your undocumented anchorman sitting in and honoured to be here.

 And the view of Jeff Bezos and Co.

-is that if the smart people who design the smartphones and the little trinkets can make these trinkets available to everybody, then the vast mass of people can be given welfare and they can be given little cell phones that they can play Miley Cyrus and Justin Bieber on, and they'll be happy.
+is that if the smart people who design the smartphones and the little trinkets can make these trinkets available to everybody, then the vast mass of people can be given welfare and they can be given little cell phones that they can play Miley Cyrus and Justin Bieber on and they'll be happy.

-Uh they'll be bored stiff, they won't be leading productive lives, they'll get hooked on heroin and all the rest of it.
+They'll get hooked on heroin and all the rest of it.

-But if we just give them big enough welfare checks, then the fact that they don't have anything to do to lead lives, responsible lives of dignity will not matter.
+But if we just give them big enough welfare checks, then the fact that they don't have anything to do to lead lives, responsible lives of dignity, will not matter.

-Uh and what this election is coming down to uh in and it's there's similar phenomena in Europe, is the is the conflict between this globalist vision, the borderless world of John Kerry, where John Kerry flies around, John Kerry is a yacht, John Kerry is a private plane, the borderless world is a reality for him and works great for him.
+And what this election is coming down to in and there's similar phenomena in Europe is the conflict between this globalist vision, the borderless world of John Kerry, where John Kerry flies around, John Kerry is a yacht, John Kerry is a private plane.

-And unless they address that unless Bill Crystal and these other people address that, unless they actually sit down and seriously address it.
+And unless they address that, unless Bill Crystal and these other people address that, unless they actually sit down and seriously address it, none of these other plans are going anywhere.

 It's just generals without armies.